 - The username as provided in the HTTP Basic Authorization header.

 - After successful authentication (no matter how), the only hostname that is associated with your user account (if not ambiguous).

-If we cannot determine a hostname to update, the API will return a
+If we cannot determine a hostname to update, the API returns a status code of